raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-We're going to make some more enumerations, and some tools for composing them, but before we do, let's talk about why writing enumerations is interesting.
+We're going to make some more enumerations, and some tools for composing them, but before we do, let's talk about why  enumerations are interesting.

+--

 ### denumerables and verification